The Erasmus+ programme

 of LA.

 - LA is an integral part of the Erasmus+ study stay application.
-Students fill in the courses they plan study abroad and these courses correspond with their courses in study programme at Faculty of Mathematics and Physics.
+Students fill in the courses they plan study abroad and these courses correspond with their study programme at Faculty of Mathematics and Physics.

-- If courses at partner university are optional, the student doesn’t need to search for equal/ similar course at Faculty of Mathematics and Physics (MFF), but (s)he simply transfers the courses from the partner university to his/her study programme at MFF, credits from partner university can be recognised.
+- If courses at partner university are optional, the student doesn’t need to search for equal/ similar course at Faculty of Mathematics and Physics (MFF), but (s)he simply transfers the courses from the partner university to his/her study programme at MFF, credits from partner university will be recognised.
 Courses will be marked as optional.
 Table A is the same as Table B including the credits.

-- If student want a course from the partner university to be recognized as an obligatory or elective course at MFF, you need to find the matching MFF course with help from your programme guarantor.
+- If student want a course from the partner university to be recognized as an obligatory or elective course at MFF, s/he need to find the matching MFF course with help from your programme guarantor.
 Table A: list the partner-university courses and their credits.
 Table B: write the equivalent MFF courses and their credits (put the partner university course code in brackets).
 Mark each course as obligatory or elective.
 Optional courses don’t need an MFF equivalent — just copy the partner university courses from Table A, including their credits.

 - LA must meet the required conditions – obtaining at least 20 credits per semester for a bachelor's degree programme, or at least 15 credits per semester for a master's degree programme